borealbikes-dev/borealbikes-documentation/docs/source/index.rst

 To install the packages, please follow the instructions in the :ref:`installation` section.

-To run examples, please follow the instructions in the :ref:`example` section.
+To run examples, please follow the instructions in the :ref:`tutorial` section.

 .. note::